JointFlow/DFMGenerator/README.md

 The purpose of this project is to provide an easy method to build geologically realistic models of natural fracture networks in geological formations, by simulating the processes of fracture nucleation, growth and interaction, based on geomechanical principles and an understanding of the geological history of the structure.
 The code provided here implements the method of fracture modelling described in Welch et al. (2020), developed to generate more accurate, better constrained models of large fracture networks than current stochastic techniques.
 It can efficiently build either implicit fracture models, explicit DFNs, or both, across large (km-scale) geological structures such as folds, major faults or salt diapirs.
 It will thus have applications in engineering and fluid flow modelling, as well as in understanding the controls on the evolution of fracture networks.

+This software was formerly called DFN Generator (Discrete Fracture Network Generator) but has now been renamed DFM Generator (Dynamic Fracture Model Generator).
+This reflects the fact that the software generates implicit fracture models and data as well as explicit DFNs.

 The code is written in C# and is provided with two interfaces: a standalone interface with text file input and output, that can be compiled in standard C# and can run simple models, and a plug-in interface for the Petrel geomodelling package from Schlumberger,